A deeper understanding on…

 Definitions of “Done”

-We already covered that the definitions of “Done” help create transparency over the artefacts.
+We already covered that the definitions of “Done” help create transparency over the artifacts.
 They are needed to keep them in shipshape condition.
 It promotes integration when multiple Scrum Teams are in play.

 But what happens if these definitions themselves end up impeding the team’s ability to deliver a “Done” increment in the Sprint?
 Now, this is the kind of stuff you will need to be able to answer in practically no time during a PSMIII assessment.
 So work with what you know to be true.
 The Scrum Team uses Definitions of “Done” to define a Sprint Goal and to create its forecast during the Sprint Planning… During a Sprint a Scrum Team doesn’t lower their quality standards. hmmm.
 What else.